Continuing from the previous post… Sailors superstitions are unique beliefs held by sailors or mariners, traditionally widespread globally…

-Image of the pirates always associated with gold earrings in their ears.
+The image of the pirates is always associated with gold earrings in their ears.
 Pirates (and sailors) believed that if you pierced an ear, your sight in the opposite eye would improve.
 Many sailors had their ears pierced to improve their ability to keep watch and to spot whales or other ships and even today some sailors will have their ears pierced for this very reason.
 Sailors who wear earrings or have tattoos won’t drown.

 Get Some Tattoos

-Because early sailors believed strongly in the power of symbols and omens, they often tattooed specific images on their body to bring good luck or to repel misfortune.
+Because early sailors believed strongly in the power of symbols and omens, they often tattooed specific images on their bodies to bring good luck or to repel misfortune.
 Seafarers often had a tattoo of a nautical star or compass rose that was believed to help guide them home.

 Sailors also tattooed pictures of roosters or pigs on their feet to protect them from drowning.
-Many early sailors could not swim, and they believed that the gods would have mercy on them during a shipwreck if they saw the images of animals on their body.
+Many early sailors could not swim, and they believed that the gods would have mercy on them during a shipwreck if they saw the images of animals on their bodies.
 The gods would see the roosters or pigs and scoop the sailors from the water to place them safely back on land.

 Always break the Eggshells

-In the 19th century Irish immigrants would break eggshells to keep the Irish Fairies who accompanied them to America from going home by eggshell boat.
+In the 19th century, Irish immigrants would break eggshells to keep the Irish Fairies who accompanied them to America from going home by eggshell boat.

 Seabirds were thought to carry the souls of deceased sailors and it was a good omen to see one, but very unlucky to kill one.
 Seeing seabirds such as swallow, albatross or gull is always a sign of good luck.
 Cormorants, in some Scandinavian areas, are considered a good omen; in particular, in Norwegian tradition spirits of those lost at sea come to visit their loved ones disguised as cormorants.